 Concierge Health Network will also provide affordable office visits to visiting family members of Concierge Health Network members.
 We understand that it's always miserable to get sick or hurt when you're away from home.

 Is there a fee to join or cancel my membership?

 For each new patient there is a enrollment fee of $100 per adult and $50 per child.
-The enrollment fee for couple and family plans is discounted by 25%.
 Monthly membership plans can be billed monthly, quarterly, semi-annual, or annually per request.

 We understand that your medical needs may change, and we want to help you through whatever transitions you're making.
 If you need to cancel, we would appreciate a 30 day notice.
 If you sign up for a quarterly, semi-annual, or annual term and decide to cancel, your remaining balance will be refunded without question.
-If you choose to re-join Concierge Health Network in the future after previously cancelling your membership there is a re-enrollment fee of $300 per person or $500 maximum per couple or family membership plan.
+If you choose to re-join Concierge Health Network in the future after previously cancelling your membership there may be a re-enrollment fee of up to $300 per person or up to $500 maximum per couple or family membership plan.